cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_data_curation.md

 <!--  ----------------------------------------- -->
 ## Next chapters

-In the next chapters, you will learn what happen to your data once they are fully ingested into VizieR.
+In the next chapters, you will learn what happen to your fully ingested data when they continue their journey into the Virtual Observatory and up to EOSC.